collective/gatsby-source-plone/docs/reference/tree-hierarchy.md

-# How content hierarchy is mapped Yeah!
+# How content hierarchy is mapped

 This plugin does expose Plone content hierarchy in Gatsby GraphQL queries directly.
 Each folderish content node will contain a special `nodes` attribute, which links to children for that node (GraphQLUnionType).
 In addition, each node will also  contain a special attribute `_path` describing the position of node in content hierarchy.
 Container nodes will contain `_path` attribute also for each item in its `items` attribute returned by Plone REST API.